Questions about signs? We’ve got answers.

 How can I double the lifespan of my sign?

 A sign is a big investment.
 It is also your most cost effective marketing tool and a symbol of your business or organization.
 You need to protect that investment.
-Burkhart Sign Shield Preventative Maintenance Program can double your signs lifespan.
+Burkhart Sign Shield Preventative Maintenance Program can double your sign’s lifespan.
 How?
-Our low cost sign cleaning program removes debris/dirt on your sign and removes damaging chemicals like salt which can damage your paint finish and deteriorate metal over time.
-During our PM we will wash and clean your sign, open the sign up to perform an electrical inspection and spay the sign with our proprietary Nanowax to keep your sign looking as good as the day it was installed.
+Our low-cost sign cleaning program removes debris/dirt on your sign and removes damaging chemicals like salt which can damage your paint finish and deteriorate metal over time.
+During our PM we will wash and clean your sign, open the sign up to perform an electrical inspection and spray the sign with our proprietary Nanowax to keep your sign looking as good as the day it was installed.
 We recommend a Preventative Maintenance Program be done a minimum of once a year in the spring.
-To ensure your signs maintains its new look a bi annual program is recommended.
-These low cost cleaning programs keep your sign looking great and prevent maintenance issues from keeping your sign working for you all year round.
+To ensure your sign maintains its new look a bi-annual program is recommended.
+These low-cost cleaning programs keep your sings looking great year-round and prevent costly maintenance issues later on.

 It’s your brand…it’s your investment….protect it!